tilicholabs/FlexChatBox-Android/README.md

 ## Developer instructions

-- From this SDK the developer can integrate only one type of media item at a time.
+- Currently while using this SDK the developer will be able to integrate only one type of media item at a time.
 - The developer can place the SDK UI item anywhere on the screen.

 ## Features

 The feature set includes:

-- Can get text messages and integrated type of media message from the SDK.
+- The host app will get text messages and integrated type of media message from the SDK.
 We have integrated different types of media messages which are required to chat conversation.

   ### `Media message types:`
     - `TextField`
         - The user can send a text message single line or multiple lines